mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 ```
 ## The WoWThreads API
 #### Signature:
-thread_h, result = thread:create( yieldTicks, addonName, func,... )
+thread_h, result = thread:create( yieldTicks, func [,...] )

 #### Description:
-Creates and returns a reference to an executable thread called a
+Creates a reference to an executable thread called a
-**thread handle**.
-A thread handle is an opaque reference to the
+thread handle.
+The thread handle is an opaque reference to the
-thread's coroutine and other attributes and is used by the library's internals to manage and schedule the thread.
+thread's coroutine.
+The thread handle is used by the library's
+internals to manage and schedule the thread.

 #### Parameters:
-- yieldTicks (number): The duration of time the calling thread is to
+- yieldTicks (number).
+The duration of time the calling thread is to
 be suspended.
 The time is specified in clock ticks.In WoW, a clock tick
 is the reciprocal of your system's frame rate.
 On my system, a clock tick
 is about 16.7 milliseconds (1/60).
 Therefore, 60 ticks is about 1 second.
-- func (function): The function the thread is to execute.
+- func (function).
+The function the thread is to execute.
 In
 POSIX and other thread environments, the thread function is often
 called the action routine.
-- ... (varargs), Additional arguments to be passed to the thread function.
+- ... (varargs, optional), Additional arguments to be passed to the thread function.

 #### Returns:
-- If successful: a valid thread handle is returned and the result is nil.
+- Success: a valid thread handle is returned and the result is set to nil.
-- If failed: nil is returned and the result parameter specifies an error message (result[1])
+- Failure: nil is returned and the result parameter specifies an error message (result[1])
 and a stack trace (result[2]).

 #### Usage: